Bridging the gap between static streaming and social connection for the under-35 audience.

 tl;dr

-iHeartMedia was losing the battle for Gen Z, with users under 35 churning rapidly due to an impersonal experience.
+iHeartMedia was losing the battle with retaining users under the age of 35, churning rapidly due to an impersonal experience.
 Research revealed a critical 82% drop-off rate during onboarding, driven by navigational friction and a lack of social connection.

 ● THE FULL PROCESS ●